Unsupervised discovery of Interpretable Visual Concepts: Proposed methods

-\subsection{Decomposition of input features into patches}
+\subsubsection{Decomposition of input features into patches}

 We decompose the image into non-overlapping patches to evaluate the stimulus of images' subregions to the feature maps.
-Humans are able to decompose an image into \textit{semantic pieces} to understand it in its entirety.
-To be able to interpret what CNN-based classifiers \textquote{visualize}, we propose then to decompose their feature maps of highest abstraction level into similar dimensions.
-Note that we prefer to use the last convolutional layer because it is able to represent high-level semantic concepts, but we do not use fully-connected layer activations because they lose the \textquote{visual awareness}.
-To proceed, we start from a CNN like a VGG~\citep{Simonyan:iclr:2015} or a ResNet~\citep{He:cvpr:2016}, that we model using the formula $\neuralnetwork = \classifier \circ \encoder$ (with $\classifier$ the classifier following the encoder denoted by $\encoder$).
+Humans can decompose an image into \textit{semantic pieces} to understand it in its entirety.

+To be able to interpret what CNN-based classifiers \textquote{visualize}, we propose to decompose their feature maps of the highest abstraction level into similar dimensions.
+Note that we prefer to use the last convolutional layer because it can represent high-level semantic concepts, but we do not use fully-connected layer activations because they lose the \textquote{visual awareness}.
+To proceed, we start from a CNN like a VGG~\citep{Simonyan:iclr:2015} or a ResNet~\citep{He:cvpr:2016}, that we model using the formula

+(with $\classifier$ the classifier following the encoder denoted by $\encoder$).
+The encoder includes the network's layers up to the last convolutional layer.
 Then, for a given image $\image$, we decompose the image into patches.
-According to us, this decomposition into patches is one of the key to be able to understand a little more how the network \textquote{reason}; it is our way to tackle a little bit more the \emph{black-box effect} of CNN's well-known in deep learning.
-To be more formal, let us introduce some notations.
-The dataset $\dataset = (\image_i,\GT_i)_{i \in [1,\nbimages]}$ used to train $\neuralnetwork$ is made of $\nbimages$ images $\image_i$ and their class $\GT_i$ (the class number).
-For a given $i \in [1,\nbimages]$, we denote by $\image_i$ the $i^{th}$ image of $\dataset$.
-We denote by $\nbimages(c)$ the number of images of class $c \in [1, \nbclasses]$.
-For a given class $c$ and for a given $\indexlocalimage \in [1,\nbimages(c)]$, we will denote by $\image^c_{\indexlocalimage}$ the $\indexlocalimage^{th}$ image of class $c \in [1,\nbclasses]$ of $\dataset$.
-We can then introduce our formalism.
-To decompose the \laurent{domain} $\domain$ of a given image $\image$ into patches of dimension $\sizepatch \times \sizepatch$ (see Figure~~\ref{fig:method1}~\textbf{(1)}), we proceed this way: $\domain = \bigcup_{\lx \in [1,\lxmax], \ly \in [1,\lymax]} \PATCHGENERIQUE{\lx}{\ly},$ with (we obtain then a partition of $\domain$).